Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 ~~~~~~~~~~~~~~~~~

 Finally, in section **Bag picking order**, you can specify the order at which you want the
 bags to be picked, for each possible layer orientation.
-If bags are overlaping on the pallet,
+If bags are overlapping on the pallet,
 the picking order is a crucial setting for a successful pick.

 <image example 3 bags. overlapping, different orders>